 Plus, pausing between thoughts has the added benefit of making the video easier to edit (if needed).
-When you barely pause to draw breath, it can be quite difficult to find cut points.
+When you barely pause to draw breath, finding cut points can be quite difficult.
 Make it easier on yourself (or your video editor) and strive to take things just a bit slower.

 10. Start with Screen Share Videos

 If seeing yourself on camera is part of what makes you anxious, then start with screen share videos.
 This will let you practice the audio portion of video making.
 (Doing voice-overs could also work.)

 Then, when you’re a little more comfortable with that, try out a hybrid screen recording-webcam video.
-There are free tools, like Vidyard’s Chrome extension, that let you record your screen, but add a small webcam bubble that records your face.
+Free tools like Vidyard’s Chrome extension let you record your screen but add a small webcam bubble that records your face.

 This can reduce anxiety by making you feel like you’re not the focus of the video, just one part of it.
 Making these videos can help normalize seeing yourself recorded, making it a bit less scary.

 Then, when you’re ready, you can ‘graduate’ up to a full-on video production once you’ve mastered how to be comfortable on video.

 11. Be Expressive and Use Hand Gestures